GoreLab/Sorghum-HapMap/README.md

   ### Describing the Population:

-  *Population_structure_pub.Rmd:* (/HAPMAP/) - Calculates principal component analysis on the marker matrix using SNPrelate.
+  *Population_structure_pub.Rmd:* - Calculates principal component analysis on the marker matrix using SNPrelate.
 Plots included
+  *MAF_FST.Rmd* - Calculates Allele frequency spectrum and FSTs between races
+  *Duplicates* - Checking the duplicates IBS matrix
+  *Linkage_disequilibrium.Rmd* - Code use to plot local LD plot and classic LD decay plots.

+  ### Misc:
+*Filter_MAF_OE.py* - Extract monomorphic sites and sites with a threshold of heterozygosity
+*count_fastq.sh* - Count the number of reads in a fastq
+*vcfaddanot.py* - Add allele balancing field AB in a vcf file

 ## **Deleterious alleles:**